LuisSanchez/WebApi-Core-3.0-Boilerplate/README.md

-# WebApi-Core-3.1-Boilerplate
+# WebAPI-Core-3.1-Boilerplate

-Simple C# webapi boilerplate with sql server connection.
+Simple C# WebAPI Core with db connection (SQL Server and Postgres.

 A simple project that combines the basic of web api core 3.0 to connect with a class library project that connects to a sql server data base example.
 Using EF Core, migrations, code first, DI.